ipar2022/Credit_Risk_Analysis/README.md

 - AdaBoast results
 ![7 AdaBoast](https://user-images.githubusercontent.com/113808332/224863462-e5ea455d-a015-4ae0-b210-bdf2bab101bc.png)
 - The pre column prints 0.99%
+- The recall is 0.94% with a high_risk and low_risk printing very similar results.
+This is the the highest recall score of all of the models tested.
+- F1 produced improved results compared to all of the other models at 0.97%.
+This is the highest F1 score of all the models tested.

 - 	Summary
 - 	The easy ensemble offered the highest score provided the highest recall and accuracy score.
 	The data is more accurate.